DriveQuantPublic/react-native-drivekit/README.md

 The [Driver Data](https://docs.drivequant.com/driver-data/introduction) module manages the driver trips display (list and details) and ensures the synchronisation of driver data.

-To install this module, follow step by step the method described in the [Drier Data documentation](./packages/driver-data/README.md)
+To install this module, follow step by step the method described in the [Driver Data documentation](./packages/driver-data/README.md)